-Course Delivery Requirements: Computer/tablet, computer audio, internet access (preferably high-speed) ability to scan or photograph homework, quizzes etc. [You have access to all these on campus.
-If you are not able to be on campus for health reasons, talk to me, and we will figure out a way for you to be able to access course material and turn in assignments so you can succeed in class].
+Course Delivery Requirements: Computer/tablet, computer audio, internet access (preferably high-speed) ability to scan or photograph homework, quizzes etc.

 Other required materials: Calculator.

 We will rely heavily on online material, class notes on blackboard and class handouts through the semester.
 Students are encouraged to be enterprising and find material online or from the library by themselves and share it with the instructor and their peers.